culvertsoft/mgen/index_l_Advanced_use.md

 Ideas for how this can be done can be seen in the sections on [adding new wire formats](index_l_Advanced_use.html#g) and [writing custom object visitors](index_l_Advanced_use.html#g).
 If you're more interested in solving a specific problem, less general solutions may be easier to implement.

-One way to approach the problem is to implement new IDL parsers.
+One way to approach the problem is to write your own [MGen compiler plug-in](index_l_Advanced_use.html#c2).
 For example many APIs are defined using xml schemas, json schemas or similar.
 The MGen compiler is IDL agnostic and only requires a parser plug-in to work.
 If an xml schema plug-in or json schema plug-in was to be written for the MGen compiler, you could add those schemas to your model and get generated source code that directly mapped to those APIs.